Your Car May Soon Start Serving You Ads - Slashdot

 Why not have Inline Infotainment?
 I found out InfoTourettes patented scripting system will add tailored product DIET COKE! placements that don't MARLBORO LIGHTS!
 LO FAT VEGETARIAN SALAD! disrupt the flow of the article TAMPONS!
 WONDERBRA! and adapt your site's likely audience PONIES! so as not to annoy them or seem intrusive PERSONAL TRAINERS!
 MANOLO BLAHNIKS!

 You probably haven't even noticed, but I'm using it now.
 And now InfoTourettes Car edition is available DON'T DRIVE THERE!
-DRIVE HERE INSTEAD! for all
+DRIVE HERE INSTEAD! for all your in car Infotainment needs.

+Re:If this works as well as ads in web pages (Score:4, Insightful)

+People tend to miss the bigger picture.
+The bigger picture in this case, are ads winning customers or losing customers.
+Pretty easy to tell, if you and you are not alone, were targeted with an ad in this fashion, they would lose a customer.
+If the ads are not selling anything, than why pay for the ad.
+A lot of ads are now about convincing advertisers that ads work, not about selling anything to anyone, except ad space to advertisers.
+Right now jam a compulsary ad at me and you will lose a customer, no ifs buts or maybe, be wildly rude when trying to sell me something and your product is done, finished, wont be buying it and likely wont be buying anything else from your company.

 Re: (Score:2)